hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005v3.md

 This ONT supports dual boot, as visible from the presence of `kernel0` and `kernel1`, which contain the rootfs (JFFS2 read-only).
 The boot images can be swapped if they are the same or use the same **U-Boot** version.
-If you have a different **U-Boot** that was paired with the active image, do not attempt this, as it will brick the ONT.
+If you have a different **U-Boot** that was paired with the active image, do not attempt this, as it will brick the ONT, specially if TTL console is disabled.

 ```sh
 upgradetest switchver X